Elliee/Elliee/README.md

 **About me**

-I am a junior fullstack developer based in Melbourne, Australia :round_pushpin:
+I am a software developer based in Melbourne, Australia :round_pushpin:

-I recently completed a 6 month Web Development bootcamp with Le Wagon, where I learnt HTML, CSS, Javascript, Bootstrap, SQL/Database design, Ruby and the Rails framework.
-As a final project, my team and I designed and built a Rails app - http://www.learnfromthegroundup.com/ - a web application which enables people to learn a new skill and document their learning journey.

-My background in Customer Success/Sales allowed me to be collaborative, adaptive to feedback, and understand client requirements - all skills which have been helpful transitioning careers into software development.
+I decided to make a career change from software sales into software development after learning to code during the pandemic and completing a Web Development bootcamp.
+I currently work as an Associate Software Engineer at Digio, where I get to work with a variety of different technologies.
+I enjoy the creativity and problem solving aspects of software development and learning new topics.

-Outside of coding, I enjoy spending time at the beach :ocean:, travelling :airplane:, and good coffee/food! :coffee:
+Outside of working, I enjoy spending time at the beach :ocean:, travelling :airplane:, and good coffee + food! :coffee: